mui/material-ui/ROADMAP.md

 # Roadmap

-The roadmap is a living document, and it is likely that priorities will change, but the list below should give some indication of our plans for the next major release, and for the future.
+<p class="description">The roadmap is a living document, and it is likely that priorities will change, but the list below should give some indication of our plans for the next major release, and for the future.</p>

 Our priorities:
 1. **Material Design**.
 The Google Design team has recently released a new iteration on the Material Design specification which is focused on *themability*.
 This is great news!
 We will do our best to keep up to date.
 It also validates that heavily investing in customizability for v1 was a good call.
 We will continue our efforts in this area.